-- (a) the details of the applicant; - (b) identify the land or land unit to which the application relates by giving the property description and the physical address; - (c) state the intent and purpose of the application; - (d) state that a copy of the application and supporting documentation will be available for viewing during the hours and at the place mentioned in the notice; - (e) state the contact details of the relevant municipal employee; - (f) invite members of the public to submit written comments, objections or representations together with the reasons therefor in respect of the application; - (g) state in which manner comments, objections or representations may be submitted; - (h) state the date by when the comments, objections or representations must be submitted which may not be less than 30 days from the date on which the notice was given; - (i) state that any person who cannot write may during office hours attend at an address stated in the notice where a named staff member of the Municipality will assist that person to transcribe that person's objections, comments or representations.
+- (a) the details of the applicant; - (b) identify the land or land unit to which the application relates by giving the property description and the physical address; - (c) state the intent and purpose of the application; - (d) state that a copy of the application and supporting documentation will be available for viewing during the hours and at the place mentioned in the notice; - (e) state the contact details of the relevant municipal employee; - (f) invite members of the public to submit written comments, objections or representations together with the reasons therefor in respect of the application; - (g) state in which manner comments, objections or representations may be submitted; - (h) state the date by when the comments, objections or representations must be submitted within 28days from the date on which the notice was given; - (i) state that any person who cannot write may during office hours attend at an address stated in the notice where a named staff member of the Municipality will assist that person to transcribe that person's objections, comments or representations.

-96 Additional methods of public notice
+97 Additional methods of public notice

-- (1) If the Municipality considers notice in accordance with sections 92 or 93 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application: - (a) to display a notice contemplated in section 92 of a size of at least 60 cm by 42 cm on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that-
+(1) If the Municipality considers notice in accordance with sections 92 or 93 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the

+Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application:

-- (i) the notice must be displayed for a minimum of 30 days during the period that the public may comment on the application; - (ii) the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application; - (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application. - (2) Where an applicant has given additional public notice of an application on behalf of a Municipality, the applicant must provide proof that the additional public notice has been given as required.
+- (a) to display a notice contemplated in section 92 of a size of at least 60 cm by 42 cm on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - the notice must be displayed for a period of 28 working days Monday to Friday excluding holidays, during the period that the public may comment on the application; - (ii) the applicant must, within 21days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application; - (e) to publish the application on the Municipality's website for the duration of 28 days that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application. - (2) Where an applicant has given additional public notice of an application on behalf of a Municipality, the applicant must provide proof that the additional public notice has been given as required.

-97 Requirements for petitions
+98 Requirements for petitions

-- (1) All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection. - (2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.
+- (1) All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name, contact details and physical address of each signatory; and - (c) the objection and reasons for the objection. - (2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.

-98 Requirements for objections, comments or representations
+99 Requirements for objections, comments or representations